-Workshop attendees opted prior to the session to tackle the issue of increasing millennials’ engagement and donations.
+In a charity focussed workshop, attendees opted prior to the session to tackle the issue of increasing millennials’ engagement and donations.
 Dividing into groups - and armed with market insight consolidated into a target persona, marketing manager “Louise” - teams began by generating on-the-spot ideas.

 Groups reached a consensus on which idea to develop in their teams, and each member contributed further thoughts to develop the concept.
 Finally, the crystallised product ideas were presented back to the room.

 Dan adds: “We hope people go away from these taster sessions with an understanding of the value of co-creation and an appreciation of how an independent facilitator can help get the best possible results.”

 Delegates clearly found the session useful and left with practical advice and ideas.
 Helen McKenna-Aspell, group head of marketing and income generation at the Civil Service Benevolent Fund, commented: “I learned how everyone can contribute ideas, and you can rapidly evolve something into a really innovative and exciting product that you can take forward quickly into prototyping.
 “We have a big digital transformation and fundraising job to do, evolving [how we work with] civil servants, volunteers, supporters and staff, so this is very valuable.
 I think we will use a facilitated series of workshops to bring forward ideas that we have based on personas and audiences… and work through to practical solutions.”